graphcommerce-org/graphcommerce/docs/content/framework/theming.md

 - Learn about a component's features in the MUI documentation:
   [MUI Button documentation ↗](https://mui.com/components/buttons/)
-- To learn which options are accepted by a prop, refer to component's API:
+- To learn which options are accepted by a prop, refer to the component's API:
   [MUI Button API ↗](https://mui.com/api/button/).
 You can also use your IDE's suggestions functionality.
 For [VS Code's](../getting-started/vscode.md) IntelliSense feature, type Ctrl+Space.
-- It can be helpfull to learn how a component is styled, for example to explore how palette variables are used.
+- It can be helpful to learn how a component is styled, for example, to explore how palette variables are used.
 Refer to the
   [MUI Button source code ↗](https://github.com/mui/material-ui/blob/master/packages/mui-material/src/Button/Button.js)